ingk/chrono-ntp/README.md

 Any command-line options will override the values set in the configuration file.

+### Periodic Offset Refresh

+By default, chrono-ntp automatically refreshes its time offset from the NTP server every 15 minutes while running (unless started in offline mode).
+This ensures the displayed time remains accurate even if your system clock drifts.

 ## Build from Source

 To build chrono-ntp from source, you will need Go installed (version 1.18 or newer recommended).